Community Health Sciences Concentrations

-Students in the Master of Public Health in Community Health Sciences program are required to complete a concentration of 9 semester hours.
+Onsite students in the Master of Public Health in Community Health Sciences program are required to complete a concentration of at least 9 semester hours.
+Online students in the Master of Public Health in Community Health Sciences program are required to complete a concentration of at least 6 semester hours.
 Requirements for these concentrations are listed on the Degree Requirements page.

 Maternal and Child Health

 This concentration prepares public health practitioners with strong public health and leadership skills with specialized content expertise in maternal and child health, addressing health inequities among women, children and families.

 Maternal and Child Health Epidemiology

 This concentration trains public health practitioners to carry out high-level analytic work, notably with state and local public health agencies.
 Students gain background knowledge in reproductive/perinatal and pediatric epidemiology, and with the analytic and leadership skills necessary to enable them to engage in data based decision-making to promote the health of the maternal and child health population.